Check out introductory videos from over 25 units at WVU below to learn more about their resources to help you succeed.

 WV Clinical and Translational Science Institute

-The WV Clinical and Translational Science Institute (WVCTSI) is the academic home and catalyst for clinical and translational research in West Virginia targeting priority health areas, including addiction and resulting emerging epidemics (e.g., hepatitis C), cancer, cardiovascular disease, and chronic lung disease.
-Recently, WVCTSI has become involved in COVID-19 research that is critical to West Virginia.
+The WV Clinical and Translational Science Institute (WVCTSI) is the academic home and catalyst for clinical and translational research in West Virginia.
+We will broadly focus on WV health challenges, including Alzheimer’s Disease, emerging epidemics (e.g., SARS-CoV-2, HIV), cancer, cardiovascular disease, chronic lung disease, and substance use disorder (addiction).
 It has established research collaborations with partner institutions throughout the state to leverage strengths and expand capacity.
-Through the WVCTSI, participating West Virginia faculty and clinicians have access to resources and services including research project guidance and consultation, biostatistics support, clinical data resources, study design guidance, clinical trials support, and a range of funding mechanisms and community networks.
+Through the WVCTSI, participating West Virginia faculty and clinicians have access to resources and services including research project guidance and consultation, training, grant writing and editorial services, biostatistics support, clinical data resources, study design guidance, clinical trials support, and a range of funding mechanisms and community networks.

 WVU Faculty Ombudsperson Office